janex-PL/CodeWithFlavor/content/posts/effortless-selenium-setups-in-docker-for-net-with-selenium-manager.md

 ### Managing browser version from code

-Since our runtime image is no longer coupled with the specific version of the browser, we can utilize the new Selenium Manager feature to request any Chrome for Testing browser version from `113` onwards.
+Since our runtime image is no longer coupled with the specific version of the browser, we can utilize the new Selenium Manager feature to request any Chrome for Testing browser version from `113` onward.

 I've created a simple program to demonstrate how you can request a specific browser version.
 Notice that we are not providing a specific version at compile time, which means that you can request any supported version of the browser during runtime.